lorenzofox3/lorenzofox/posts/lets-build-a-framework.md

 };
 ```

-where some part of data is used in the template, and some other part is used as parameters when calling the service
+where some part of the data is used in the template, and some other part is used as parameters when calling the service.

 When the fetch is complete, the step is either ``done``, and there is nothing left to do; or it is still ``todo``, in
 which case the user must fill out and submit the form.